amitambitions/Udacity/README.md

 - multi of two different arrays will do it elemnt wise and NOT based on how a matrix multiplication happens
 - dot() function can be used for matrix multiplication

+Lesson Satistical analysis of time series

+Lesson outline
+Pandas makes it very convenient to compute various statistics on a dataframe:

+- Global statistics: mean, median, std, sum, etc. [more]
+- Rolling statistics: rolling_mean, rolling_std, etc. [more]

+Specifically, you will compute:

+- Bollinger Bands: A way of quantifying how far stock price has deviated from some norm.
+- Daily returns: Day-to-day change in stock price.

+df.mean() - if there are multiple columns, then mean will be printed for all of them. df.median() df.std() - something like deviation from the mean value

+- all these functions calculate the result on the whole column and give the summary

+Some more notes

+Rolling Statistics

+- lets say we plot the graph for the whole dates, then we plot the mean for every 20 days, so this is something called as rolling statistics.
+This can be sued by analyst to decide when to buy and when to sell

+Bollinger Bands

+(why does it take 2 standard deviations?? on top and below)
+- rolling mean is provided by pandas not data frames

+Daily Returns

+- just the simple percentage change price[t]/price[t-1] - 1 and then take that in percentages.

+Cumulative Returns
+- for the whole year in percentages price[t]/price[0] - 1

+(Note - we take price at the beginning as that makes sense as we are comparing with respect to the starting value)